-- i The total works cost is the sum of the following: construction cost, construction on costs and construction contingency. - ii The estimated cost is the sum of the following: land cost and total works cost.
+- i The total works cost is the sum of the following: construction cost, construction on costs and construction contingency. - 2% of 15% construction on costs is allocated to EDQ strategic infrastructure planning costs. - ii The estimated cost is the sum of the following: land cost and total works cost.
 This is expressed in current cost terms as at the base date (FY 2019/20).